 We work with several different clinical models including thinking about individual child, adolescent and young adult centred psychoanalytic psychotherapeutic work; thinking about therapeutic group work; thinking about arts based (art, drama, music and storytelling) verbal and non-verbal work.
-It is essential, at Baobab for all staff to be able to think about the vicissitudes of child and adolescent development and about the detail of the contexts from which young people have travelled to the UK and their experiences in the UK.
+It is essential, at Baobab for all clinical and casework staff to be able to think about the vicissitudes of child and adolescent development and about the detail of the contexts from which young people have travelled to the UK and their experiences in the UK.
 Many young people are functioning developmentally, in many areas of their development, at several years below their chronological age.
-In this context we have found ways of working rooted in the ideas of child and adolescent psychotherapy and developmental help to be especially fitting.
-This includes working indirectly and in displacement and spending time finding a language for feelings alongside memories and experiences that may seem for some while to be unthinkable and unspeakable.
+In this context we have found ways of working rooted in the ideas of child and adolescent psychotherapy and developmental help to be especially fitting in our weekly sessions.
+This would include working indirectly and in displacement and spending time finding a language for feelings alongside memories and experiences that may seem for some while to be unthinkable and unspeakable.
 It can take a very long time to build a therapeutic alliance with young people whose trust has been broken and who have experienced significant human rights abuses.